-My last blog, 6 Excuses for Avoiding an Executive Coach (and Why You Should Think Again) talked about all the negative internal chatter (aka, excuses) we give ourselves for not wanting an Executive Coach.
+My last blog, 6 Excuses for Avoiding an Executive Coach (and Why You Should Think Again), talked about all the negative internal chatter (aka, excuses) we give ourselves for not wanting an Executive Coach (or business coach).
 That blog also pointed out some of the key business benefits of Executive Coaching.
 What do some of those benefits look like, and how do I know if I need executive leadership coaching?
 More specifically, what is coaching ROI?

 Tim Morin, CFO for WJM Associates, notes that venture capitalists often claim that they primarily "invest in management."
 Yet, Gallup's research continues to report the abysmal organizational stats in employee engagement.
-We can celebrate that it's not as bad as it once was (34% of US workers are currently "Engaged” and the “Actively Disengaged” category is down by 13%), but there’s still progress to be made (in Harter, August 2018, Economy).
+We can celebrate that it's not as bad as it once was (34% of US workers are currently "Engaged," and the "Actively Disengaged" category is down by 13%), but there's still progress to be made (in Harter, August 2018, Economy).
 While there may be many reasons for such a gap in employee engagement, an executive leader's role in creating the right environment for people to excel in doing what they do best every day is crucial.
 Creating awareness around how leadership behaviors impact others and then operationalizing that understanding into tangible results can help a leader (and, in turn, the company) make considerable strides in the right direction.